SS Kiangya

+Pre-disaster service

 The Kiangya was one of eight ships operated by the Shanghai Merchants Group and the sister ship of the SS Kiangking (江静轮 (Jiāngjìng Lún)).
 She had a displacement of 2,100 tons.

+Sinking

 At the time of her explosion during the Chinese Civil War, she was bound for Ningbo from Shanghai's Shiliupu Dock.
 She was packed with refugees fleeing the advancing Communists.
 She probably hit a mine, possibly laid by the Imperial Japanese Navy during the Second World War.
 The exact death toll is unknown.
 Although her official capacity was 1,186 passengers, the manifest listed 2,150 and she was almost certainly carrying many additional stowaways.
 Rescuers were unaware of the disaster for some hours.
 With an estimated death toll of between 2,750 and as many as 4,000 people, with 700 survivors being picked up by other vessels, it remains the second deadliest peacetime maritime disaster in history.